 Something else that may impact the future of the sharing economy is the future of the regular economy.
 Some critics of the sharing economy argue that we're only interested in sharing because we don't have the money to buy anything.
 And when jobs are scarce, we're willing to drive around picking up strangers for money [source: Le Tellier].
 If the economy picks up, people might opt for ownership again.

 The strongholds of the sharing economy are cities with a high volume of young, tech-savvy, well-educated people.
 San Francisco is ground zero.
 It requires a certain critical mass of users for these sharing services to function, and it remains to be seen whether smaller cities or rural areas are even interested.
 In some places, after all, you can still borrow a weed whacker for free from a non-virtual neighbor.

-For lots more information on Airbnb, car-sharing and more industry shattering ideas, check out the related HowStuffWorks links on the next page.
+For lots more information on Airbnb, car-sharing and more industry shattering ideas, check out the related HowStuffWorks links below.

 Author's Note: How the Sharing Economy Works